Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Why aren’t credit card rewards always taxable?

 The CRA usually considers credit card rewards as discounts rather than income, and so these rewards are not taxable.
-This is also true of other types of monetary gifts like prize draws, lottery winnings, gifts for special personal occasions (like birthdays, weddings or religious holiday) and awards for employment-related accomplishments.
+This is also true of other types of monetary gifts like prize draws, lottery winnings, gifts for special personal occasions (like birthdays, weddings or religious holidays) and awards for employment-related accomplishments.

 While financial disbursements that fall into the CRA’s definition of gifts, awards or discounts are not taxable, disbursements that are considered rewards are taxable.
 Rewards include cash, non-cash or near-cash (gift cards, securities etc.) gifts related to an employees’ work performance rather than their overall contribution to the workplace.
 See the CRA website for more information.